habits-together/app/README.md

 ## Getting Started

-This project uses React Native with Expo, with Supabase as the primary backend service.
+This project uses React Native with Expo, with Firebase as the primary backend service.

 To setup your development environment, create a .env file based on the .env.example file.
 Then run the following commands: